mongodb/atlas-osb/README.md

         "publicKey": "<PUBLIC-KEY>",
         "privateKey": "<PRIVATE-KEY>",
         "orgID": "<ORG-ID>",
-        "id": "my-test-key",
-        "desc": "My first key for the atlas-osb.",
       }
    }
 }
 ```

 Save this in a file called `keys`.

-__NOTE__ The `broker.db` field in the json above currently holds a connection string to another Atlas cluster we are using to store data on the mappings between serivce instance id's and the Atlas project, cluster, etc ids.
-The use of another external db will __NOT__ be a requirement of the GA version of atlas-osb.
-This is only a temporary solution, to be addressed in Sprint 3.

 3. Create a user provided service: